Bringing Emotions Into the Workplace

 I recommend that leaders be aware of their mood and deliberately energize and lift their spirits before interacting with their teams.
 Leaders must be honest with themselves and their team members about their feelings.
 Faking positive emotions can only fool people for short periods of time, but your true feelings will eventually leak out.
 Your team will pick up on your posture, facial expressions and vocal expressions to “catch” your negative emotions.
 Moreover, faking emotions can also lead your team to distrust your words — which can lead to disastrous consequences.

 Today, managers and executives must use their emotional intelligence to not only manage how they present their emotions, but also to encourage the spread of emotions that will contribute to higher productivity, increased job satisfaction and improved team performance.
 Paying attention to the emotions in your workplace may be the difference between success and failure for you and your business.

 Managing a flexible non-permanent workforce?
 Liquid simplifies onboarding, managing, and paying your on-demand advisors and consultants, freelancers, independent contractors.
-Click here to request access to Liquid beta!
+Try Liquid today!

 Category: Human Resources Industry Trends

 Updated: January 3, 2021

 Quick note: This is not to be taken as tax advice or legal advice or payroll advice.
 Since tax rules and laws change over time and can vary by location and industry, consult a CPA / tax advisor and/or attorney for specific guidance.